jeremyikwuje/monierate-website/src/blog/grey-finance-everything-you-need-to-know.md

 - And sometimes, the KYC verification process can be a bit frustrating.
 - For users trying to navigate domiciliary accounts, Grey allows you to hold and manage foreign currencies but withdrawing those funds to a Nigerian domiciliary account might involve some limitations or extra steps.

-## Grey Finance works with KYC verification
+## Grey works with KYC verification

 Grey.co uses a standard KYC (Know Your Customer) verification process to ensure the security of its platform and comply with regulations.
 While you can open an account without immediately completing KYC, you'll need to verify your identity before withdrawing any money.